Join the Order!

 Henchperson

 A Knight IndulgarHenchpeople are our valued lay people who, while they do not feel the call of the Habit right now, give their time and effort to help the Order's work.
+Their role is to do whatever is needed to let the Sisters be Sisters.
 They help pack safer sex packs, act as the Sisters' pack ponies and as the Order's guards (though this is, thankfully, hardly necessary).
-Henchpeople do not have to give the same level of commitment as the Sisters, Brothers and Novices (but some do), and you can hench on an ad hoc basis.
-As well as a fascinating insight into the life and work of the Order, henchpeople also get to hear some of the best gossip in town.
+Henchpeople don't have to give the same level of commitment as the Sisters, Brothers, Novices and Postulants (but some do), and you can hench on an ad hoc basis.
+As well as a fascinating insight into the life and work of the Order, henchpeople also get to hear some great gossip and to join in our regular attempts to disprove Rule 34.

 Henchpeople do not necessarily adopt a special name, though some (like Pastor Best, before we decided he was a Sister) will find one bestowed upon them.
 Nor do henchpeople have to dress in a a particular way, though some regular henchpeople are our Knights Indulgar, and dress accordingly.
-Knights Indulgar all have names starting Sir, such as Sir Cum Ference.
+Knights Indulgar follow a path (Page, Squire, Knight) similar to that taken by Sisters and Brothers, and mostly have names starting Sir, such as Sir Cum Ference.
 If you feel particularly extroverted, Brother Bimbo has a wonderful design for an outfit best described as Swiss Guard meets Rainbow Flag.
+The only restrictions on henchpeople are that they don't wear any of the Habits appropriate to the Sisters and Brothers, and they may not wear full whiteface.

 Aspirant

-An Aspirant is someone who wishes to become a Sister or Brother, but who has yet to enter the Novitiate.
-If you feel the call of the Habit, please contact us.
-We will invite you to meet with us and have a chat.
+An Aspirant is someone who wishes to become a Sister or Brother, but who has yet to become a Postulant.
+If you feel the call of the Habit, please contact us, or come along to one of our Nuncheons.
+Nuncheons are held on the second Sunday of each month from (approximately) 8pm in the Regent Bar on Montrose Terrace.
+We will invite you to chat with us.
 This is so we can get to know each other better and we will want to hear why you want to join the Order—we're nosy that way.
-If you are not sure, we recommend that you hench for us a couple of times before adopting the Habit and becoming a Novice.
+We will expect you to hench for us a couple of times before adopting the Habit and becoming a Postulant.

 Postulant